Welcome to Central Grade School

 The historic Central Grade School is located in the heart of Traverse City's Central Neighborhood Historic District.
 The school has been in operation since 1874, and is the oldest neighborhood school within the Traverse City Area Public Schools (TCAPS) district.
 The current building was built in 1934 and includes Lars Hockstad Auditorium, which is used by both the school district and the community for performances and events each year.

 Central Grade School serves preschool through 5th grade students and offers a wide range of educational programs to fit all learning styles and abilities.
-The school houses the district’s Talented & Gifted (TAG) program, three preschool programs – Great Start Readiness Program (GSRP), tuition-based preschool, and Early Childhood Special Education Preschool (ECSC) – and a variety of other programs and activities.
+The school houses the district’s Talented & Gifted (TAG) program, three preschool programs – Great Start Readiness Program (GSRP), tuition-based preschool, and Early Childhood Special Education Preschool (ECSE) – and a variety of other programs and activities.

 Talented & Gifted Program